 While the custard mixture was resting, I made the caramel.
 I added sugar and water to a small saucepan.
 Without stirring, I heated the sugar and water over medium heat until the sugar dissolved and the mixture was clear.
 This took about 5 minutes.

-Then, I covered the pan and increased the heat to medium high to allow the caramel to color.
+Then, I covered the pan and increased the heat to medium-high to allow the caramel to color.
 Covering the pan is actually a critical step in producing the perfect caramel.
 The reason is that it prevents the sugar from crystallizing.
 After about 6 minutes, the caramel was perfectly colored.
-I removed the pan from the heat, and quickly divided the caramel among six wide-mouth 8-ounce mason jars that I had lightly greased with unsalted butter.

 Finishing the Sous Vide Crème Caramel:

-I let the caramel cool while I prepared the sous vide water bath.
-For this, I heated the water to precisely 176° F. When the water had reached temperature, I divided custard mixture evenly among the six jars using a wire mesh strainer.
+When the water had reached temperature, I divided the custard mixture evenly among the six jars using a wire mesh strainer.
 I use the strainer to ensure that the mixture is perfectly smooth.

-After that, I added the two-piece lids, and only finger tightened them.
-I didn’t want the lids too tight because otherwise, the air pressure wouldn’t be able to escape and jars could shatter.
-I carefully lowered the jars into the water bath.
+After that, I added the two-piece lids and only finger-tightened them.
+I didn’t want the lids too tight because otherwise, the air pressure wouldn’t be able to escape, and jars could shatter.

-Once the water had returned to 176° F, I let the custard cook for one hour and 30 minutes.
+Once the water had returned to 176°F, I let the custard cook for one hour and 30 minutes.

-I removed the jars from the water bath to a wire rack.
 I knew that a potential issue of using sous vide was that condensation couldn’t escape during cooking like it could in the oven.
-Therefore, I removed the tops of the jars, and carefully wiped excess condensation from the sides using a paper towel.
-After the custard had cooled a bit, I screwed on the tops, and placed the crème caramel in the refrigerator to cool completely.
+Therefore, I removed the tops of the jars and carefully wiped excess condensation from the sides using a paper towel.

 I ended up with six totally amazing crème caramel desserts.
 The sous vide technique produced a silky smooth texture that was heavenly to taste.
 Yum!

-If you liked the recipe for Sous Vide Crème Caramel, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
-Thank you so much for visiting Pudge Factor.
-I hope you’ll come back!
+I hope you liked this recipe for Sous Vide Crème Caramel as much as I do.
+If so, please consider rating it and leaving a comment.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Recipe